greenerycomplexity/Snaplet/README.md

 # Snaplet
-An app designed as part of the Apple Foundation Program 2023 - June cohort, from Team Luminar.
+Snaplet allows you to collaborate and exchange photos with family or friends, onto a shared collage.

 ![Image containing all SwiftUI views from Snaplet app, demonstrating overall user flow](snaplet_views.jpeg?raw=true "Title")

 ## Description
-- Snaplet allows you to collaborate and exchange photos with family or friends, onto a shared collage.
+- An app designed as part of the RMIT Apple Foundation Program 2023 - June cohort, from Team Luminar.
 - Capture unique moments inspired by weekly-generated prompts, invite friends, and watch your shared collage come to life at the end of each week.

 ## Disclaimer